ML4SCI/ML4SCI.github.io/_gsocproposals/2024/proposal_EXXA1.md

 * [Sergei Gleyzer](mailto:ml4-sci@cern.ch) (University of Alabama)
 * [Jason Terry](mailto:jpterry@uga.edu) (University of Georgia)

 Please **DO NOT** contact mentors directly by email.
-General questions can be directed to [ml4-sci@cern.ch](mailto:ml4-sci@cern.ch).
+Questions should instead be directed to [ml4-sci@cern.ch](mailto:ml4-sci@cern.ch) which is forwarded to mentors.
 To submit your proposal, CV, and test task solutions, please use [this Google form](https://forms.gle/SPXo8kSwHHptcBmk9).